Serialization: Smalltalk

+PowerShell

-Windows PowerShell Windows PowerShell implements serialization through the built-in cmdlet Export-CliXML.
+PowerShell implements serialization through the built-in cmdlet Export-CliXML.
 Export-CliXML serializes .NET objects and stores the resulting XML in a file.
 To reconstitute the objects, use the Import-CliXML cmdlet, which generates a deserialized object from the XML in the exported file.
 Deserialized objects, often known as "property bags" are not live objects; they are snapshots that have properties, but no methods.
 Two dimensional data structures can also be (de)serialized in CSV format using the built-in cmdlets Import-CSV and Export-CSV.